dyhes/zulip/docs/subsystems/events-system.md

-can just do an infinite loop calling `GET /json/events` with those parameters, updating `last_event_id` each time to acknowledge any events it has received (see `call_on_each_event` in the [Zulip Python API bindings][api-bindings-code] for a complete example implementation).
+can just do an infinite loop calling `GET /json/events` with those parameters, updating `last_event_id` each time to acknowledge any events it has received (see `call_on_each_event` in the [Aloha Python API bindings][api-bindings-code] for a complete example implementation).
 When handling each `GET /json/events` request, the queue server can safely delete any events that have an event ID less than or equal to the client's `last_event_id` (event IDs are just a